danielvelara/danielvelara/README.md

 - [**ToDo's online service**](https://github.com/danielvelara/SlackyToDo), Summer 2020
     - Implemented a CRUD WebApp using the **MVC** Pattern with **Python/Flask** (Backend) and **HTML/CSS/Vanilla JS** (frontend) with User Authentication/Authorization/Sessions with **Firebase** + **SQLite** as the backend database for the service.

-## Relevant Coursework & Certifications
-- *IT Automation with Python Professional Certificate* by Google/Coursera
-- *Project Management: Professional Certificate* by Google/Coursera
-- *CS50 Introduction to Computer Science* by Harvard/edX
-- *Algorithms Specialization* by Stanford/Coursera

 ## Currently Learning
 - Design Patterns